How do you feel about your practice’s marketing efforts?

 22. Jonathan Govette, CEO of ReferralMD, on the importance of teaching not selling.

 “Becoming an authority on a subject is all about educating the market on a subject matter by creating highly engaging long-form content, 3000 to 10,000-word articles.
 I write about healthcare technology, marketing guides, healthcare policy, and education (how to improve our staff’s lives while at work).
 By creating weekly content articles that are mini-books in themselves, we not only help our readers, but we are liked by the major search engines like Google.
-They tend to place us at the top of the list, helping us rank #1 globally for all our key search terms. this helps us get the word out to everyone without spending a dime for marketing.”
+They tend to place us at the top of the list, helping us rank #1 globally for all our key search terms.
+We get the word out to everyone about who we are, educate people in the process; without spending a dime for marketing.”

 Many people ask, will people even read long-form content that is 3000 words or greater as described by Niel Patel, the answer is a resounding yes!.
 Not only do readers come back regularly, but they share the content much more than a short 500-word article that has no usefulness or detail.
 Here is a very detailed guide on the subject via Quicksprout.com.